karneh/mediationmonitor.github.io/index.md

 <figure>
   <img src="images/sim_vary_breathrate_time.png"/>
-  <figcaption>Figure 3.5 Simulated 30s sample @ 50Hz, breath rate varies from 0.3-0.1 Hz, heart rate is a constant 1 Hz</figcaption>
+  <figcaption><b>Figure 4.e</b> Simulated 30s sample @ 50Hz, breath rate varies from 0.3-0.1 Hz, heart rate is a constant 1 Hz</figcaption>
 </figure>

-This signal is more representative of what we expect our incoming data to be.
+This signal **Figure 4.e** is more representative of what we expect our incoming data to be.
 We also added noise to the signal shown in blue.

 We are interested in the frequencies present in this signal.
 To examine this we take a fft of the entire 30 second chunk.
-This yields us *Figure 3.1FSDKFLJ* which shows a clear spike at 1 Hz for the heartbeat and an increased amplitude in the range [0.1 - 0.3] Hz.
+This yields us **Figure 4.f** which shows a clear spike at 1 Hz for the heartbeat and an increased amplitude in the range [0.1 - 0.3] Hz.

 <figure>
   <img src="images/sim_vary_breathrate_freq.png"/>
-  <figcaption>Figure 12.2 Frequency Domain plot of entire 30s sample</figcaption>
+  <figcaption> <b> Figure 4.f </b> Frequency Domain plot of entire 30s sample</figcaption>
 </figure>

-The results shown in  *Figure 3.slkjfsdlkfj* highlight exactly what we were trying to avoid -- unclear peaks of the frequencies present in the signal.
+The results shown in  **Figure 4.f** highlight exactly what we were trying to avoid -- unclear peaks of the frequencies present in the signal.

 #### Investigating Solutions to Unclear